 The Roof @ 38 at Mode Sathorn Hotel

-The Roof @38th Bar at Mode Sathorn Hotel is, you guessed it, a new rooftop bar in Bangkok!
-Rooftops keep on popping up faster than you can climb them and we are not going to complain about it.
-On the 38th floor of this new fashionable hotel, easily identifiable by its mauve color, you are way Read More...
+The Roof @38th Bar at Mode Sathorn Hotel is, you guessed it, a rooftop bar in Bangkok!
+On the 38th floor (unsurprisingly) of this fashionable hotel, easily identifiable by its mauve colour, you're way above the traffic jams and the little annoyances of big city life.
+The rooftop is entirely open-sky, so not really an option Read More...

 Vertigo at Banyan Tree